atreyasha/spp-explainability/docs/develop.md

 1. Clean code and documentation

+    1. Step-by-step

-    1.  **TODO** major code refactoring with conversion to latest PyTorch and CUDA versions
+        1.  **TODO** major code refactoring for main model (ignore visualization and interpretation) with conversion to recent PyTorch (eg. 1.\*) and CUDA versions (eg. 10.\*)

+            **DEADLINE:** *\<2020-11-30 Mon\>*

-        1.  remove all boilerplate code and keep simplest version -\> consider forking to retain license
+            1.  branch off and remove all boilerplate code and keep simplest SoPa variants

             2.  incoporate useful SOPs such as namespace saving and printing

             3.  replace start and end pad token proxies with real `[PAD]` tokens which should be ignored by the RNN

+            4.  improve code quality with model logging and tensorboard workflows

-    2.  **TODO** choose exact data set and set up workflow to download and pro-process it -\> prefer to find a nice benchmark which can be used for extensive comparisons (like RASA NLU)
+        2.  choose exact data set and set up workflow to download and pro-process it -\> prefer to find a nice benchmark which can be used for extensive comparisons (like RASA NLU)

+            **DEADLINE:** *\<2020-12-03 Thu\>*

+        3.  work on changes to architecture

+            **DEADLINE:** *\<2020-12-24 Thu\>*

+            1.  dynamic word embeddings and experimenting with more gracious self-loops and epsilon transitions -\> perform this incrementally for comparison

+            2.  modify final layer to a general additive layer with tree structure or soft logic where possible -\> perform this incrementally for comparison

+        4.  run SoPa++ for multiple runs to survey performance -\> run on all variants and data-set portions with grid-search to get plenty of candidates

+            **DEADLINE:** *\<2021-02-01 Mon\>*

+        5.  with decent model performance, branch off to improve explainability with weighting of patterns -\> do this and the previous task simultaneously

+            **DEADLINE:** *\<2021-02-01 Mon\>*

+    2. KIV

-    3.  current slurm considerations:
+        1.  current slurm considerations

             1.  activate cuda-8.0 in sbatch scripts explicitly

             2.  use debug mode and low runtime for quick slurm runs

             3.  make list of all useful commands for slurm

-    4.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks
+        2.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks

-    5.  add MIT license when made public
+        3.  add MIT license when made public

 2. SoPa++

-    1.  extensions:
+    1.  extensions

         1.  leverage dynamic sub-word-level embeddings from recent advancements in Transformer-based language modeling.